Examples

 .claude-plugin/plugin.jsonor.claude-plugin/marketplace.jsonmelds with no re-packaging; its skills and agents show up as items.
 See Claude plugin marketplaces and the marketplace-plugin / marketplace-catalog examples. - Install into more than one agent home.
 Configure

 lobesin~/.mind/config.toml.
-See Configuration. - Stay up to date.
+See Configuration and multi-lobe. - Stay up to date.

 Maintainer use cases